Posts RSS Comments RSS 111 Posts and 83 Comments till now

 Blog Moved

 I tried Tumblr and I liked it.
-So I now start wrting new blog entries there.
-Here’s link:
+So my new blog entries are over there now.
+Here’s link.

 Which also means this blog will no longer get updated.
 But I’ll keep the entries.